 - collect evidence by interviewing witnesses.
 Consider recording the conversation with your cell.
 This prevents misunderstanding later.
 You might also want to tell the person that you are recording them.

-- if the crown case rests on an eyewitness take pictures of the scene and make measurements of the distances at which any eyewitnesses were standing.
+- take pictures of the scene and make measurements of the distances at which any eyewitnesses were standing.

 - when talking to people note any differences between their story and the police disclosure.

 - research any violence in your victim's past if you are claiming self defence.

 - research informants, their criminal recods, things they said to people other than the police etc.